bsdpot/potluck/jitsi-meet-nomad/README.md

 This is a complete ```jitsi-meet``` installation in one jail that can be started with ```pot``` but it can also be deployed via ```nomad```.

-The jail configures itself on the first start for your environment (see notes below).
+The jail configures itself on the first start for your environment (see notes below), for details about how to run ```jitsi-meet``` in a FreeBSD jail in general, see [this blog post](https://honeyguide.eu/posts/jitsi-freebsd/).

 NGINX is started as blocking task when the jail is started, all other services are started as services.